 Miles, who is interning at the Rome Sustainable Food Project, this morning on the state of the Janiculum before this hill’s development—one in a chorus of marvelful voices wending their ways into and out of my Edenic ex-tavern of a studio, to be poured into our courtyard installation: Defining la cucina povera, “poor cuisine,” of […]

-In advance of the world premiere of Derek Walcott’s Moon-Child (Ti-Jean in Concert) at the American Academy in Rome last night, I interviewed the author/director, last week, for Sunday’s Il manifesto: Walcott in Concerto: Il Manifesto A work recast from the earlier Ti-Jean and His Brothers, taking the ballad meter of the conteur, riddled with […]
+In advance of the world premiere of Derek Walcott’s Moon-Child (Ti-Jean in Concert) at the American Academy in Rome last night, I interviewed the author/director, last week, for Sunday’s Il manifesto: here’s a link to the pdf: Walcott in Concerto: Il Manifesto A work recast from the earlier Ti-Jean and His Brothers, taking the ballad […]

 According to Trajan: sublimity of illegible legibility or legible illegibility as imperial totem, beyond mortal or plebeian sights, craning their little necks against the blaze Rome makes, and the manic craftsmanship and centuries of unsung scholarship that have been vacuumed into its glintful spiral.
 Parallel to the high Gothic devotional, to the internet as military […]